Top 5 Hormone Safe Swaps: Here’s the truth no one’s saying loud enough.

 Chemicals like glyphosate and atrazine are found in many non-organic foods.
 They’ve been linked to hormone issues and several cancers —even in small amounts.

-• Grocery Tip:
+Grocery Tip:

 Best & Hormone Safe option is to shop local whenever you can.

 • Use the Farmish or Locally Grown app to find nearby farmers or visit your local farmers market.
-Why Shopping Local is Important
+Go Deeper | Why Shopping Local is Important

-• Ask if they follow organic or non-GMO practices.
+Ask if they follow organic or non-GMO practices.

 Buy organic when possible—especially the Dirty Dozen.
 Read Here

-• At the store: Look for produce barcodes that start with 9 or USDA Organic label, use Trash Panda or Read the Label app.
+At the store: Look for produce barcodes that start with 9 or USDA Organic label, use Trash Panda or Read the Label app.

 Can’t buy organic?
 Wash your produce well and prioritize whole foods over processed.

-Coming Soon: How to Wash Produce
+Go Deeper | How to Wash Produce

-4. Conventional body products
+4. Conventional hair and body products

 Start with just one hormone safe product like deodorant or sunscreen: